ISAC-SIMO/ISAC-SIMO-Django-Backend/docs/web-application.md

 **Example**: wall, rebar, rebar shapes etc.
 <br>
 ### <span style="color:green">Create/Add Object Types</span>
-The Name of Object Type must be unique for that specific Project. ⚠ **If an Object Type is linked to a Project (by Admin), then the Project Admin will have full Access to it**.
+The Name of Object Type must be unique for that specific Project.

+⚠ **If an Object Type is linked to a Project (by Admin), then the Project Admin will have full Access to it**.
 <br>
 ### <span style="color:green">View Object Types</span>
 Admin and Project Admin can manage Object Types, Change Order of Classifier Pipelines, Test Images against this Object Type and more.
+Not shown in the picture below: Admin can also choose multiple countries in which certain checks should be available.
+Depending on mobile app users GPS location, it will show or hide certain object type from check list.
 ![](./assets/image10.png)
 <br>
 ![](./assets/image11.png)